nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

  // Load library
  ealArgv[3] = new char[20];
  strcpy (ealArgv[3], "-d");
- // Use e1000 driver library
+ // Use e1000 driver library (this is for IGb PMD supproting Intel 1GbE NIC)
+ // NOTE: DPDK supports multiple Poll Mode Drivers (PMDs) and you can use it
+ // based on your NIC.
+You just need to add it as a library using -d option as
+ // used below.
  ealArgv[4] = new char[20];
  strcpy (ealArgv[4], "librte_pmd_e1000.so");
  // Load library